andreacorinti/andreacorinti.com/src/site/about.md

 ## Facebook

-I've a profile but I use it only for managing pages, connected account and stuff like that, so I think that it's pointless to link it here since I really don't like Facebook.
+I really don't like Facebook: I've a profile that I use for managing pages, connected account, keep photos and stuff like that, so it's pointless to link it here.

 ## Babel